Kinubi/Zephyr-Engine/docs/ENHANCED_THREAD_POOL.md

 }
 ```

-This enhanced system provides a robust foundation for multi-threaded operations in ZulkanZengine, particularly important for the upcoming BVH building requirements in the raytracing system.
+This enhanced system provides a robust foundation for multi-threaded operations in Zephyr-Engine, particularly important for the upcoming BVH building requirements in the raytracing system.